Skip to content

 As a ghostwriter I deal with a lot of new authors.
 One scenario I come across now and then is when someone sends me a story with rhyme.

-When this happens, the rhyme is never done right, and it’s my job to guide these authors on the path of ‘doing it right.’
+When this happens, the story is lacking and the rhyme is unprofessional; it’s my job to guide these authors on the path of ‘doing it right.’

 I recently received two such manuscripts.
-One had rhyming here and there throughout the story.
+One had rhyme here and there throughout the story.
 The other rhymed every other line.

 Unfortunately, some of the rhyming words were forced.
-This means that in order to make two words rhyme, the sentence is put together awkwardly (unnaturally), or one of the rhyming words is used unnaturally to make it rhyme.
+This happens when the author ‘forces’ two words to rhyme.
+To accomplish this, the sentences are put together awkwardly (unnaturally), or one of the rhyming words is used unnaturally to make it rhyme.

 Two examples of awkward rhyme: